Every recipe has a tale that unravels to make a good story, some more interesting than others.

 1/2 tsp turmeric powder

 1 tsp jaggery

-In a pan add the oil and the masala.
-Allow it to cook on a medium high flame until the aromas are fragrant and it comes to bubble and boil.
+In a pan, add the oil and the masala.
+Allow it to cook on a medium high flame until the aromas are fragrant and it starts to bubble and boil.
 Add the jaggery and allow it all to melt, stirring it well.

-Add the prawns, mix well, cook until they are cooked through.
+Add the prawns, mix well, and cook until they are cooked through.

 While you can use any variety of dry red chillies, I prefer to use the dark red flat Kashmiri Chillies if available.

-Sweet oil like grapeseed is generally better to use in any kind of preserve or patio
+Sweet oil like grapeseed is generally better to use in any kind of preserve or patiyo.

 Dry roasting the chillies and the cumin helps the aromas and the oils to be released before grinding.